kotoMJ/security-showcase-android/keystorecompat/readme.md

 ## Android keystore in existing libraries ##
-https://github.com/Q42/Qlassified-Android - wrapper using the same under the hood approach as KeystoreCompat library, but designed rather for saving encrypted data generally.
+https://github.com/Q42/Qlassified-Android - wrapper using the same under the hood approach as KeystoreCompat library, but designed rather for saving encrypted data generally.<br/>
-KeystoreCompat is designed rather for securing login related credentials only(see below mentioned chapter UNSTABLE STORAGE).
+_In comparison:_ **_KeystoreCompat_** _is designed rather for securing login related credentials only(see below mentioned chapter UNSTABLE STORAGE).
-For securing complex data to be stored rather permanently use secured database, e.g. Realm.io.
+For securing complex data to be stored rather permanently use secured database, e.g. Realm.io._

 ## Licence ##